Loans for an engagement ring

 What’s the best way to finance an engagement ring purchase?

 Using a 0% purchase credit card is generally a good option if you can get accepted.
-You’ll be able to spread the cost of your purchase over several months and providing you clear your balance before the 0% deal ends, you won’t pay any interest.
+You can spread the cost of your purchase over several months, and providing you clear your balance before the 0% deal ends, you won’t pay any interest.

 Can I get engagement ring finance with bad credit?

-In comparison, if you make an application without using an eligibility checker, lenders will run a “hard search” and a mark will be left on your credit file for other lenders to see.
-Too many searches in a short space of time can suggest you’re desperate for credit and lenders may be more reluctant to let you borrow.
+In comparison, if you make an application without using an eligibility checker, lenders will run a “hard search”, and a mark will be left on your credit file for other lenders to see.
+Too many searches in a short time can suggest you’re desperate for credit, and lenders may be more reluctant to let you borrow.

-Finder offers a free personal loan eligibility checker and credit card eligibility checker without causing harm to your credit score.
+Finder offers a free personal loan eligibility checker and credit card eligibility checker without harming your credit score.

 Can I get engagement ring finance with no credit check?

-However, some jewellers offer in-store credit with no background credit checks and if you use a BNPL service, the lender will usually only run a “soft search” so other lenders won’t be able to see you’ve applied for that credit.
+However, some jewellers offer in-store credit with no background credit checks, and if you use a BNPL service, some lenders will only run a “soft search”, so other lenders won’t see you’ve applied for that credit.
+That said, more and more BNPL providers are now using hard checks.

 Practical tips for financing an engagement ring